mjbots/moteus/moteus/moteus_register_map.md

 multiple types, depending upon how much precision is necessary.
 Not all registers support all types.

+Writing to registers that affects the current control state will only take effect if the 0x000 register is written within the same frame.
+The 0x000 register should be listed first in the set of registers written, as when it changes value, all other commands are reset to their default.

 ## Integral Mappings ##

 For registers which are accessible in integral types, unless otherwise